When you visit a business or private property in Clearwater, you generally assume that the owner will ensure a safe experience.

 A negligent landlord may leave you living in a property that poses a hazard to you and your family.
 A negligent business owner could leave hazards in place that could cause you to slip, trip, or fall.
 Often, those injuries can have life-altering consequences.

-Contact our Clearwater premises liability lawyers to learn more about your right to compensation.
-Below our Clearwater personal injury lawyers discuss the legal process around filling a premises liability claim.
+Contact a Clearwater premises liability lawyer to learn more about your right to compensation.
+Below our seasoned personal injury attorneys discuss the legal process around filling a premises liability claim.

 Dealing with the aftermath of a premises liability accident can lead to substantial challenges.
 Not only do you have to manage your injuries and the limitations that go with them, not to mention scheduling medical appointments, managing treatments, and handling the bills, you may need to fight the insurance company that covers the liable party or the property where the incident occurred.

 Perenich Law Injury Attorneys can help.
-Our Clearwater personal injury lawyers have a strong history of successful claims, through which we have helped our clients obtain the results they deserved following a serious accident.
+Our skilled Clearwater premises liability attorneys have a strong history of successful claims, through which we have helped our clients obtain the results they deserved following a serious accident.

 Establishing liability for a slip and fall or other premises liability accident can involve a complex investigation.
 Did the company or private property owner fail to put up signs warning of a potential hazard?
 Did the property owner know about that hazard?
 Had the property owner or business had adequate time to take care of the hazard?